gulnazaki/VariousUniversityProjects/README.md

 Python implementation of the NTRU Cryptosystem

-## DataBases
+## Databases
 Some SQL, Python, CSS, JS, HTML (our own Car Rental service database, website and all)

 ## Microcomputers
-Some Assembly programs
+Some Assembly code for Intel 8085, x86 and AVR

 ## Neural Networks
-Neural Network basics in Python
+Neural Network basics in Python, using numpy and scikit-learn

 ## Natural Language Processing and Speech Processing